 Message Center enables the SecureSend portal to act like an INBOX (or patient portal for healthcare customers).
 It also allows the recipients to:

 - Send a new email to anyone who has previously sent them a message

 - Delete messages previously received

-- View / download / print previously received messages
+- View / download / print previously sent and received messages

-Message Center is optional and not enabled by default, as it requires purchasing the “Premium 5″ Private Labeling tier or above.
+Message Center is optional and not enabled by default, as it requires purchasing Private Labeling.
 Customers need to decide if this functionality is appropriate for them.

 What about these “Namespaces”?